-Cinnamon Flats, a delicate cookie you will want to bake and enjoy the year round!
-But first you must start with the Cinnamon Extract...
+Cinnamon Flats, a tender cinnamon flavored cookie you will want to bake and enjoy the year round!
+While they are delicious, you really must start with the Cinnamon Extract...

 Cinnamon is such a delicious spice.
 And one of our favorites!

 Both in the smell and in the taste.
 These cookies are rich in cinnamon flavor, by using both ground cinnamon along with cinnamon extract in the dough.
-Which is exactly why I am sharing this recipe with now, in the heat of summer.
-Because it stands to reason, that we should start by making the cinnamon extract first, so that we can move on to making the cookies as quickly as is possible!
+Which is exactly why I am sharing this recipe with you now, in the heat of summer.
+Because it stands to reason, that you will want to start by making the cinnamon extract first, which doesn't take a terribly long time, So that you can move on to making the cookies as quickly as is possible!

 I found this recipe many years ago.

 And made them right away, actually, as soon as my cinnamon extract was ready.
 They quickly became one of my favorite cookies to enjoy.
 Simple, yet delicious, and not too spicy.
 Perfect anytime really...and speaking for myself, a spicy dessert is one I look forward to enjoying in the fall, but a delicate, crispy edged cookie like these Cinnamon Flats, I could eat any time!
-This recipe is what I like to call a small batch recipe. and does not make a lot of cookies.
-Perfect for smaller families.
+Like now even.
+This recipe is a small batch recipe. and does not make a lot of cookies.
+Which is perfect for smaller families.
 But those you you that need (or want!) more cookies, simply double the recipe!

 I did learn a lesson about the Cinnamon Extract, however.

 I would like to pass that lesson along.
 In my exuberance to prep ahead, I made a large bottle of extract.
 Unfortunately, the cinnamon sticks will begin to break down submerged in the vodka.
 After several months you will have a bottle of the best smelling brown mud in the world!
-So I do recommend only making the extract using the amounts as suggested in the recipes...but not to worry.
-If you love these cookies as much as we do, I also have s simple remedy.
-You can put together another bottle of extract as soon as the first one is ready...
+So I do recommend making this smaller sized batch (as listed!) of Cinnamon Extract.
+And once full of flavor, remover the spent cinnamon sticks.
+But not to worry.
+If you love Cinnamon Flats as much as we do, I also have s simple remedy.
+Start another bottle of extract as soon as the first one is ready...

 Ingredients needed for these recipes: